 The Unicorn AIM IHT Portfolio is run by Chris Hutchinson, a successful and very experienced AIM investor.
-He invests in a portfolio of AIM shares that aims to take advantage of the Business Property Relief (BPR) rules that means certain companies are exempt from an investor’s estate after two years of investment.
+He invests in a portfolio of AIM shares that aims to take advantage of the Business Property Relief (BPR) rules that mean certain companies are exempt from an investor’s estate after two years of investment.

 - The manager is one of the best known and most experienced investors on AIM

-- Seeks the “blue chips” of AIM: profitable, dividend paying companies
+- Seeks the “blue chips” of AIM: profitable, dividend-paying companies

 - Income or growth portfolios available: any income will be paid tax-free, quarterly

 - ISA available